A Great Light – Isaiah 9

 Those who dwelt in the land of the shadow of death,

 Upon them a light has shined.
-Isaiah 9:1b-2 NKJV
+Isaiah 9:1b-2 (NKJV

+The presence of Jesus would bring a divine light into this spiritually dark region.
 The thing about darkness is that it quickly dissipates whenever light is present.
 Even a single candle has a tremendous effect upon a dark room.

 12 Then Jesus spoke to them again, saying, “I am the light of the world.
 He who follows Me shall not walk in darkness, but have the light of life.”
-John 8:12 NKJV
+John 8:12 (NKJV)

 Without God in our lives, there is only spiritual darkness.
 Many false gods will come along and promise to light our way, but only God’s true Light will give us real life, eternal and full.